 Hello Summer!
 Are you as excited as I am to throw open all the windows, let the fresh air in, turn on the grill and sip a glass of chilled wine (or two.. or three…) on the patio?
 I got so excited that I totally forgot that I’d already made a very similar version of this Grilled Pork Tenderloin with Charred Lemon Chimichurri just a few months ago.
 But, I promise you, there are some distinct differences.

 When I made a version of this dish in March, it was still pouring down buckets of rain here in Oregon.
 So, instead of grilling up my pork tenderloin outside, I sliced it into medallions and grilled it up indoors on my grill pan.
-While I loved the way that it turned out, and how quickly it finished cooking, there’s just something about grilling outdoors… For this recipe, I took a Smithfield Applewood Bacon Pork Loin Filet that I picked up at Safeway in the fresh meat section.
-I left it whole, and threw that guy onto a sizzling hot grill (sizzling hot = medium high in my book).
+While I loved the way that it turned out, and how quickly it finished cooking, there’s just something about grilling outdoors… For this recipe, I took a pork loin filet, left it whole, and threw that guy onto a hot grill.

 It developed the most amazing golden sear as it sizzled away and cooked to the perfect doneness in just 20 minutes (5 minutes per side).
-How’s that for Real Flavor, Real Fast?
 I used my new meat thermometer to ensure that it didn’t overcook – 140 degrees inside is just perfect – so it’s done inside but still juicy.
 And, be sure to let it rest for at least 10 minutes after it’s finished too – that’ll help those juices to redistribute, so they won’t come gushing out when you slice up the pork.
 I like to slice that grilled pork tenderloin into thick 1-inch slices.
 Yum!

 But the yummiest part could just be the Charred Lemon Chimichurri that I’m serving up alongside that glorious pork tenderloin…